Multiple attachments using Workbot

 Previously, I talked about how you can update existing bot messages.
 If you want to learn how to declutter your bot conversations, check out the article here.

 Finally, if you want to see new product updates, interesting use cases, and best practices, be sure to check out the Workato Product hub.
-For product

 Below, you can find the recipes used in the video: